Soviet-Linux/development-docs/README.md

 The installer goal is to install a version of Soviet-Linux on the user's computer.
 Planned functionality of the installer:

-1. Set root passeord
+1. Set root password
-2. create users
+2. Create users
 3. Partition the drive using (fdisk/cfdisk)
 4. Create a file system (ext4, btrfs, xfs, etc.)
 5. Specify mounting points for directories (/, /home, etc.)